bkeroack/bkeroack.github.io/source/_posts/2014-07-15-runtime-typing-in-python.markdown

 assert "foo" in list_of_stuff and "bar" in list_of_stuff and "baz" in list_of_stuff
 ```

-I __do__ think it is worth verifying the results of certain third party functions/methods if the results are structured,
+I __do__ think it is worth verifying the results of certain functions/methods if the results are structured,
 at least moderately complex and failure is a possibility.
+Especially third party ones where the return type might change
+unexpectedly.

 ## Other Solutions